 (DDP d.
 Mark Starr, Diamond Cutter — pin, 0:54, DUD) This is just a backdrop for the big angle.

 – The Outsiders head down to the ring to formally welcome DDP to the nWo, as he dons the shirt, hugs Nash, and then turns on them with Diamond Cutters to begin the biggest push of his career.
-(I undersold that one a tad, as this was a HUGE turn and had everyone online going nuts when it happened.)
+(Well that’s kind of underplaying that moment a bit, given how long they’ve been building it up.)

 Dean Malenko v.
 Eddie Guerrero